trothtech/uft/Commands.md

 * `rls`

-Use the `rls` shell script on Unix and Unix-like systems to list files waiting on your virtual loading dock.
+Use the `rls` shell script on Unix and Unix-like systems to list files waiting on your virtual delivery dock.

 On z/VM systems, use `q rdr` or `#cp q rdr` to list incoming files.

 * `rrm`

-Use the `rrm` shell script on Unix and Unix-like systems to remove files (to purge them) from your virtual loading dock.
+Use the `rrm` shell script on Unix and Unix-like systems to remove files (to purge them) from your virtual delivery dock.

 On z/VM systems, `purge rdr` or `#cp purge rdr`.

 * `rstat`

-Use the `rstat` shell script on Unix and Unix-like systems to display attributes of a file in your virtual loading dock.
+Use the `rstat` shell script on Unix and Unix-like systems to display attributes of a file in your virtual delivery dock.

 Every incoming UFT file will have at least a `.cf` and `.df` physical file representing it and you can source the `.cf` file